matthiaspfenninger/fsdl-active-learning/README.md

 [text_recognizer/active_learning/modal_extensions.py](./text_recognizer/active_learning/modal_extensions.py): Implementation of different sampling strategies for active learning via [modAL library](https://github.com/modAL-python/modAL).

 Note that the strategies `bald` and `max_entropy` only make sense when there is a `dropout` layer in the network.

+##### bald

+Active learning sampling technique that maximizes the information gain via maximising mutual information between predictions and model posterior (Bayesian Active Learning by Disagreement - BALD) as depicted in the papers [Deep Bayesian Active Learning with Image Data](https://arxiv.org/pdf/1703.02910.pdf) and [Bayesian Active Learning for Classification and Preference Learning](https://arxiv.org/pdf/1112.5745.pdf).

+##### hdbscan_glosh

+Self-developed diversity sampling technique:

+1. Translates instances from the pool to features by tapping into an intermediate layer of the adapted ResNet model
+2. Performs clustering via HDBSCAN and additionally assigns an outlier score to each instance via GLOSH
+3. Samples instances evenly from all clusters, and takes both outlier and non-outlier points by considering the outlier score

+##### max_entropy

+Active learning sampling technique that maximizes the predictive entropy based on the paper [Deep Bayesian Active Learning with Image Data](https://arxiv.org/pdf/1703.02910.pdf).

+##### random

+Baseline active learning sampling technique that takes random instances from available pool.

 ## Quickstart